 Luxury Tented Camps

-These are essentially tents, but they are designed with showers and western style toilets.
+These are primarily tents, but they are designed with showers and western-style toilets.
 These typically change locations each season, except for the permanent ones.
-We spend two nights at a temporary camp called Kati Kati in the Central Serengeti.
+We spend a total of six night in these luxury tents.
 A stay at a camp like this is an authentic African experience where you can hear lions close, and it’s not unusual for a giraffe or elephants to wander through the camp at night.
 At night you have to have an escort back to your tent due to wildlife being in the area.
+In 2019 we were actually taken on a walk at night and under the moonlit night, we could see the Hyenas within about 50 feet of us.
+We never felt in danger and were told they are there every night as they smell dinner being made.

 These are moved every day or two as your safari direction dictates.
 In addition to your safari guide, you also have additional staff that goes ahead and sets up the camp for your arrival.
 The staff also cooks and cleans and fills your bucket shower at the end of the day.
 Camp beds are provided, and your toilet is usually a chemical or long drop toilet, sometimes they are shared between two tents.